 “They view it as a sales channel (where the customer is the primary target, and selling products is the ultimate goal) rather than a way to transform the business.”1

 Some of you might be nodding your head right now.
-After all, the same report found that "44% have either acquired software or are using a SaaS solution, whereas 26% have built their own digital commerce platform"1 .
+After all, the same report found that "44% have either acquired software or are using a SaaS solution, whereas 26% have built their own digital commerce platform"1.
 That's almost half of respondents reporting that they acquired the digital commerce software they are using or are using a SaaS solution.
-If the digital commerce platform was acquired, it is probably just an extension of the overall business and not the cornerstone of the entire organization.
-If using a SaaS solution, the organization was probably sold on features that are easy to use and quick to market.
+If the digital commerce platform was acquired, I'm of the opinion that it's probably just an extension of the overall business and not the cornerstone of the entire organization.
+If using a SaaS solution, I believe the organization was probably sold on features that are easy to use and quick to market.
 Business transformation probably wasn’t considered beyond this at the time the digital commerce platform was established.

 Embracing digital commerce to unlock its full potential

 The full potential for digital commerce can be very transformative for a business.
 Going back to the Gartner report, they state.